Published Papers

 Papers

-Trade Liberalization and Chinese Students in U.S. Higher Education, CGD Working Paper #536 (February 2021), Revised November 2022 (with Gaurav Khanna, Kevin Shih, Mingzhi Xu, and Miaojie Yu).
+Trade Liberalization and Chinese Students in U.S. Higher Education, CGD Working Paper #536 (February 2021), Revised february 2023 (with Gaurav Khanna, Kevin Shih, Mingzhi Xu, and Miaojie Yu).

-Conditionally Accepted at Review of Economics and Statistics
+Accepted at Review of Economics and Statistics

 CGD Blog Entry